Aharriott34/Netflix_Stocks_Project/README.md

 Visualizations:
 - This chart shows the distribution of the Netflix stock in the business quarters.
 ![Distribution of 2017 Netflix Stock Prices by Quarter](https://user-images.githubusercontent.com/78121835/132437089-8a687ac2-9f31-4ba0-9686-450780ea8d25.png)
-- This chart displays the earnings of Netflix.
+- This chart displays the actual and estimated earnings of Netflix.
 ![Netflix Earnings Per Share in Cents](https://user-images.githubusercontent.com/78121835/132437260-4bfac500-b48e-4fb5-9ed7-540500f56955.png)